Wisconsin Statutes 48.195 – Taking a newborn child into custody

 (2) Anonymity and confidentiality.

 48.195(2)(a) (a) Except as provided in this paragraph, a parent who relinquishes custody of a child under sub.
-(1) and any person who assists the parent in that relinquishment have the right to remain anonymous.
-The exercise of that right shall not affect the manner in which a law enforcement officer, emergency medical services practitioner, as defined in s.
-256.01 (5), or hospital staff member performs his or her duties under this section.
+(1m) and any person who assists the parent in that relinquishment have the right to remain anonymous.
+The exercise of that right shall not affect the manner in which a law enforcement officer, emergency medical services practitioner, or hospital staff member performs his or her duties under this section.
 No person may induce or coerce or attempt to induce or coerce a parent or person assisting a parent who wishes to remain anonymous into revealing his or her identity, unless the person has reasonable cause to suspect that the child has been the victim of abuse or neglect or that the person assisting the parent is coercing the parent into relinquishing custody of the child.

 (b) A parent who relinquishes custody of a child under sub.
-(1) and any person who assists the parent in that relinquishment may leave the presence of the law enforcement officer, emergency medical services practitioner, as defined in s.
-256.01 (5), or hospital staff member who took custody of the child at any time, and no person may follow or pursue the parent or person assisting the parent, unless the person has reasonable cause to suspect that the child has been the victim of abuse or neglect or that the person assisting the parent has coerced the parent into relinquishing custody of the child.
+(1m) (a) 1. and any person who assists the parent in that relinquishment may leave the presence of the law enforcement officer, emergency medical services practitioner, or hospital staff member who took custody of the child at any time.
+A parent who relinquishes custody of a child under sub.
+(1m) (a) 2. and any person who assists the parent in that relinquishment may leave the premises of the hospital, fire station, or law enforcement agency at any time.
+No person may follow or pursue the parent or person assisting the parent, unless the person has reasonable cause to suspect that the child has been the victim of abuse or neglect or that the person assisting the parent has coerced the parent into relinquishing custody of the child.

 (c) No officer, employee, or agent of this state or of a political subdivision of this state may attempt to locate or ascertain the identity of a parent who relinquishes custody of a child under sub.
-(1) or any person who assists the parent in that relinquishment, unless the officer, employee, or agent has reasonable cause to suspect that the child has been the victim of abuse or neglect or that the person assisting the parent has coerced the parent into relinquishing custody of the child.
+(1m) or any person who assists the parent in that relinquishment, unless the officer, employee, or agent has reasonable cause to suspect that the child has been the victim of abuse or neglect or that the person assisting the parent has coerced the parent into relinquishing custody of the child.

 (d) Any person who obtains any information relating to the relinquishment of a child under sub.
-(1) shall keep that information confidential and may not disclose that information, except to the following persons:
+(1m) shall keep that information confidential and may not disclose that information, except to the following persons:

 1. The birth parent of the child, if the birth parent has waived his or her right under par. (a) to remain anonymous, or the adoptive parent of the child, if the child is later adopted.